 If you have visited the most visited temples and shrine in Kyoto and wants to visit quieter and less visited ones, consider this tour as an option.
-Choose an area or two that interest you and let me know.
+Choose some of the places that interest you and let me know.

 I will customize a tour for you.
 Please be noted that we will not have enough time to visit all of the temples listed here in a day.